pranavavva/AF-PFA-Calculator/README.md

 ## Developer Instructions

-If you want to develop this app, and assuming you have [node.js](https://nodejs.org/en/download/) installed, follow these instructions.
+If you want to develop this app, and assuming you have [node.js](https://nodejs.org/en/download/) installed, follow these instructions

 ```bash
 # Clone the repo